aashish-65/Disaster-Relief-Backend/README.md

-Hi, This is the Backend of Disaster Releif Crowdmapping.
+Hi, This is the Backend of Disaster Relief Crowdmapping.